sqonk/phext-detach/README.md

 Begin execution of the tasks.

-Returns:
+Depending on how you have configured the map it will return the following:

-- No Pool Limit / Blocking Mode: An array of all data returned from each task.
+- *When no pool limit and in blocking mode:* An array of all data returned from each task.
-- No Pool Limit / Non-blocking mode: An array of spawned tasks.
+- *When no pool limit and in non-blocking mode:* An array of spawned tasks.
-- Pool Limit / Blocking mode: An array of all data returned from each task.
+- *When a pool limit is set and in blocking mode:* An array of all data returned from each task.
-- Pool Limit / Non-blocking mode: A BufferedChannel that will receive the data returned from each task.
+- *When a pool limit is set and in non-blocking mode:* A BufferedChannel that will receive the data returned from each task.
 The channel will automatically close when all items given to the map have been processed.